plone/volto/docs/source/configuration/internalproxy.md

 What happens in the default development configuration/setup:

-* The client side Volto process its javascript and precooked HTML (SSR) is served from http://localhost:3000/ by the NodeJS server process
+* The client side Volto javascript files precooked HTML (SSR) is served from http://localhost:3000/ by the NodeJS server process
-* Content resources are requested on the same url at http://localhost:3000/++api++/
+* The client javascript does API requests for content and other data on the same url at http://localhost:3000/++api++/
 * The NodeJS service its internal proxy requests the data from the Plone content backend api and delivers back json to the frontend.
 * The web browser application is happy, because all connections go through the same URL and no CORS related security issues will be triggered.

 !!! tip
-    You don't want to deal with CORS in your production deployments, so using the proxy is only meant to be enabled in development mode (e.g `yarn start`).
-However, for convenience and for testing/demoing using the stock build, it's also enabled in production mode since Volto 14.
+    You could also use the internal proxy for production setups.
+For convenience and for testing/demoing using the stock build, it is also enabled in production mode since Volto 14.
+But it is bad for performance because the server side running Node process is also responsable for generating the SSR HTML.
+With Nginx, Apache or another 'reverse proxy' you can also create an internal API mount which is more suited for that.
+For more deployment information see ['Seemless mode'](/deploying/seamless-mode)

-!!! note
-    You can disable the proxy by redefining a new `apiPath` and redefining an empty `devProxyToApiPath` setting.

-Here are some examples.

-### Redefining the proxy target
+### Examples redefining the proxy target

 You can redefine the local proxy target by using the `RAZZLE_DEV_PROXY_API_PATH` or setting `devProxyToApiPath` in the configuration object (`src/config.js`).